How to wash your heated socks

 Step 1

-Did you removed the batteries?
+Did you remove the batteries?

 Step 2